aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EPUB to MARKDOWN" h2="Render EPUB to MARKDOWN within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to MARKDOWN</h2>

+The EPUB format is a popular format for e-books, and is widely used for digital publications.
+However, the MARKDOWN format is becoming increasingly popular for web content, as it is easy to read and write, and is supported by many popular content management systems.
+Converting EPUB to MARKDOWN can therefore be beneficial for web content creators, as it allows them to easily create content that is compatible with a wide range of platforms.

+<h2>How Aspose.Total Helps for EPUB to MARKDOWN Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert EPUB to MARKDOWN in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert EPUB file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to MARKDOWN.
+Aspose.Total for C++ is a file format automation library that allows C++ developers to easily convert EPUB to MARKDOWN in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert the EPUB file format to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export the DOC to MARKDOWN.
+This makes it easy for C++ developers to quickly and easily convert EPUB to MARKDOWN, without having to manually convert the file formats.
+Aspose.Total for C++ also provides a range of other file format automation tools, making it a powerful and versatile library for C++ developers.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}